yonahforst/node-challenge-quote-server/README.md

 Note that the quotes have already been loaded for you from a JSON file.

-Test that your server successfully serves all of the quotes as json by making a request for /quotes from your new server.
+Test that your server successfully serves all of the quotes as json on Postman by making a request for /quotes from your new server.

 ### Help - how do I add a route?